BPZ equations for higher degenerate fields and nonperturbative Dyson-Schwinger equations: Introduction

-After establishing the BPS/CFT correspondence, we expect to gain insights into four-dimensional $\mathcal{N}=2$ supersymmetric gauge theories using the knowledge of two-dimensional theories, and vice versa.
-One particular implementation of the BPS/CFT correspondence is the Alday-Gaiotto-Tachikawa (AGT) correspondence, which was first conjectured as a relationship between a class of superconformal $SU(2)$ quiver gauge theories and Liouville field theory \cite{Alday:2009aq}, and was soon extended to a more general relationship between quiver gauge theories with other gauge groups and Toda field theories \cite{Wyllard:2009hg}.
-The four-dimensional $\mathcal{N}=2$ superconformal field theories considered in the AGT correspondence are obtained by the compactification of the six-dimensional $\mathcal{N}=(2,0)$ superconformal theory on a punctured Riemann surface $\mathcal{C}$ \cite{Gaiotto:2009we}.
-When there is a weakly-coupled Lagrangian description of the theory, we can compute its partition function in the $\Omega$-background \cite{Nekrasov:2002qd,Nekrasov:2012xe}.
-It was discovered that the instanton part of the partition function $\mathcal{Z}^{\mathrm{instanton}}$ can be identified with certain conformal blocks in the Liouville/Toda field theory, and the partition function on a (squashed) sphere $S_{b}^{4}$ \cite{Pestun:2007rz,Hama:2012bg}, which is equal to the integral of the absolute value squared of the full partition function, can be identified with correlation functions in the Liouville/Toda field theory on the Riemann surface $\mathcal{C}$.
+The four-dimensional $\mathcal{N}=2$ superconformal field theories considered in the AGT correspondence can be obtained by compactifying the six-dimensional $\mathcal{N}=(2,0)$ superconformal theory on a punctured Riemann surface $\mathcal{C}$ \cite{Gaiotto:2009we}.
+When the theory admits a weakly-coupled Lagrangian description, we can often compute its partition function in the $\Omega$-background \cite{Nekrasov:2002qd,Nekrasov:2012xe}.
+It was proposed that the instanton part of the partition function $\mathcal{Z}^{\mathrm{instanton}}$ can be identified with a conformal block in the Liouville/Toda conformal field theory, and the partition function on a (squashed) sphere $S_{b}^{4}$ \cite{Pestun:2007rz,Hama:2012bg}, which is given by the integral of the absolute value squared of the full partition function, can be identified with correlation functions in the Liouville/Toda conformal field theory on $\mathcal{C}$.
+Based on careful analysis of the structure of the instanton moduli space, some versions of the AGT correspondence have been proved \cite{schiffmann2013cherednik,Maulik:2012wi,Bourgine:2015szm}.